 A $1B investment in life sciences research and development (R&D) and related innovation, LifeSci NYC is expected to create nearly 16,000 new jobs by 2026—many accessible to New Yorkers without advanced degrees.

-With 9 major research centers, over 50 hospitals, more than 100 research centers, a highly talented and diverse workforce, and venture capital growing to $2B in 2018, New York City has all of the resources to lead the life sciences industry.
+With nine major research centers, over 50 hospitals, more than 100 research centers that have collectively been awarded more than $2 billion in annual NIH federal research funding, a highly talented and diverse workforce, and industry-leading companies that have attracted more than $1 billion in annual venture capital investment, New York City has all of the resources to lead the life sciences industry.
 NYCEDC is committed to growing the ecosystem in New York City, with a specific focus on:

-Making it Happen
+Making It Happen